Ancient Unangax Aleutian Islands Doll

 Hole in base for suspension.
 Excavated piece, in frozen ground for hundreds of years.
 Punuk or early Thule period.

-(There is an excellent book “Aleut Art - Unangam Aguqaadangin” by anthropologist Dr. Lydia T. Black, published by the Aleutian/Pribilof Islands Association Inc. which is the best text we have found on Aleutian art.)
+(For Aleutian art see “Aleut Art - Unangam Aguqaadangin” by anthropologist Dr. Lydia T. Black, published by the Aleutian/Pribilof Islands Association Inc.)

 Length: 13 cm // 5 in